Castlevania

 Vampire Hunter

-Vampire Hunter debut in the OCG with the release of Shadow Specters.
+Vampire Hunter debuted in the OCG with the release of Shadow Specters.
 The card artwork depicts a vampire hunter holding a whip, with Dracula’s Castle in the background.

 The design of Vampire Hunter bears a resemblance to Leon Belmont from Castlevania: Lament of Innocence.
 Leon Belmont was the first of the Belmont clan to take on the mantle of vampire hunter, setting off the centuries-long feud between the Belmont clan and Dracula.